lievi/luiza_labs_emplyee_manager/README.md

 Luiza Labs Django Coding test.
 ### Demo
-Is possible to test the API on https://powerful-cliffs-81265.herokuapp.com/
+It's possible to test the API on https://powerful-cliffs-81265.herokuapp.com/

 ### Instalation
-To run locally, install the dependencies on the <code>Pipfile</code>
+To run locally, install the dependencies from the <code>Pipfile</code>

 After that, migrate the database:
 <code>python manage.py migrate</code>